 Implementation Of Exit Intent Popups Being Not Intrusive in Any Way

-People from the sphere of online marketing know that exit-intent popups are one of the keys to their website’s popularity.
+People from the sphere of online marketing know that exit-intent technology is one of the keys to their website’s popularity.

 It should be noted that it is definitely desirable to give preference to exit-intent popups, as it is more useful and does not irritate people.
 Exit popups appear when you are about to leave the page, which means they won’t bother users during their work on your website.